Those who abuse alcohol or are alcohol dependent are much more likely to develop an alcohol-related skin rash or skin condition.

 Alcohol skin rash pictures – Discoid eczema can be caused or worsened by alcoholism and impaired liver function.

-Immunosuppressant medications that would normally be prescribed for treatment-resistant eczemas, such as Methotrexate, increase the risk of liver damage.
+Immunosuppressant medications generally prescribed for treatment-resistant eczemas, such as Methotrexate, increase the risk of liver damage.
 When immunosuppressant medications are combined with alcohol, the risk of sustaining alcohol-related liver damage is vastly increased.

-Chronic alcohol use also prevents the absorption of essential vitamins, including B vitamins and vitamin C. These vitamins are important for skin health and the immune system.
-Not getting enough vitamin C and B vitamins would worsen any existing skin condition and contribute to developing a new skin condition.
+Chronic alcohol use also prevents the absorption of essential vitamins, including B and C. These vitamins are necessary for skin health and the immune system.
+Not getting enough vitamin C and B vitamins would worsen any existing skin condition and contribute to developing a new one.

 Alcohol and Rosacea